-PUBLIC OPEN SPACE: An open space area conveyed or otherwise dedicated to a municipality, municipal agency, board of education, county or state agency, or other public body for recreational or conservation PUD: See planned unit development.
+PUBLIC OPEN SPACE: An open space area conveyed or otherwise dedicated to a municipality, municipal agency, board of education, county or state agency, or other public body for recreational or conservation use in a PUD: See Planned Unit Development.

-QUORUM: The majority of the full authorized membership of the County Planning Board.
+QUORUM: The majority of the full-authorized membership of the County Planning Board.

-RAIN GARDEN: A type of infiltration or bioretention basin that is typically designed for smaller.
+RAIN GARDEN: A type of infiltration or bioretention basin that is typically designed for smaller spaces.